librato/api-docs/source/includes/_alerts.md

 Parameter | Definition
 --------- | ----------
-version | Should be set to either `1` or `2` and dictates whether to return v1 or v2 alerts.
-If unspecified will return v1 alerts for now - this will be changing to default to v2 alerts shortly. name | v2 only - A search parameter that limits the results to metrics whose names contain a matching substring.
+version | Should be set to either `1` or `2` and dictates whether to return v1 (deprecated) or v2 alerts.
+If unspecified the recommended v2 alerts will be returned. name | v2 only - A search parameter that limits the results to metrics whose names contain a matching substring.
 Search is case-insensitive.

 ## Retrieve Alert by ID